-Improve IT help desk response time within the next six months.
-Success metric: 30% faster responses.
+Improve IT help desk response time by 30 percent within the next six months.

-Improve testing coverage for a new product release this quarter.
-Success metric: 80% of tests automated.
+Improve testing coverage for a new product release this quarter by automating 80 percent of tests.

-Of course, your goals will be distinct based on your organization's needs.
+Of course, your goals will be tailored to your IT team structure and your organization's needs.

-Once you have defined your goals, you can establish the key initiatives or big themes of work that you need to accomplish to reach those goals.
-Initiatives tend to be long-term projects that span releases and may involve cross-functional groups within the IT department or beyond.
+Once you have defined your goals, you can establish your initiatives — big themes of work that will help you reach those goals.
+Initiatives tend to be long-term projects that span multiple releases and may involve cross-functional groups within the IT department or beyond.

 Implementing test-driven development